Serranowski/gis-brief-generator/README.md

 ## Features

 - Select a map type and a map scope...
-Or go completely random if you feel more adventurous!
+Or go completely random if you feel adventurous!
 - Receive a GIS brief and a deadline based on your selection.
 - User-friendly interface and intuitive design.